 While giving eggs to your turtle, you need to boil them first.
 Peel them and slice them into tiny parts so they won’t make their dining place messy when they eat.

-Final Words On What Can Turtle Eat From Human Food
+Final Words On What Can Turtles Eat From Human Food

-Yes, turtles can eat almost any sort of human food, but you should be knowledgeable enough to know which food does good or bad to him.
+Yes, turtles can eat almost any sort of human food, but you should be knowledgeable enough to know which food does good or bad for them.

 You can include veggies and fruits so that your turtle gets a balanced diet in his daily intake.